Fresh air, nature, and a whole lot of family bonding.

 Sleeping can be a bit tricky during a camping trip, and possibly a major pitfall.
 If your kid has a comfort object such as a pacifier, make sure to keep it at reach.
 Going out several days?
 What happens if there is an accident and the bedding gets wet?
 Whatever the circumstance, plan your baby’s sleep requirements ahead of time and take the same precautions you would at home.
 The American Academy of Pediatrics recommends a firm sleep surface with no loose objects or loose blankets or bedding.

 What about feedings?
-Breastfeeding is the most convenient way to feed during a camping trip, not only is it practical but preferable since breastmilk will help fight infections and pathogens.
-Exclusive breastfeeding eliminates the need for sterilizers, bottles, and formula, nevertheless, this may not be possible or a viable option.
+Breastfeeding is the most convenient way to feed during a camping trip.
+Not only is it practical but preferable, since breastmilk will help fight infections and pathogens.
+Exclusive breastfeeding eliminates the need for sterilizers, bottles, and formula; nevertheless, this may not be possible or a viable option.
 If you need to pack said items, pack them separately in an accessible place during the car ride.
-Make sure to pack enough water, solid food if needed, and take more with you than necessary in case you need extras.
+Make sure to pack enough water, solid food, if needed, and to take more with you than necessary in case you need extras.